Probing Social Identity Bias in Chinese LLMs with Gendered Pronouns and Social Groups: Related Work

 \section{Related Work}

-Our work is most closely related to \citet{huGenerativeLanguageModels2025}, who show that generative LLMs reveal systematic asymmetries when prompted with ingroup (We are'') versus outgroup (They are'') framings.
+Our work is most closely related to \citet{huGenerativeLanguageModels2025}, who show that generative LLMs reveal systematic asymmetries when prompted with ingroup (``We are'') versus outgroup (``They are'') framings.
 Drawing on social identity theory \citep{tajfel2004social}, their study demonstrates that LLMs can exhibit ingroup favoritism and outgroup hostility in response to minimal linguistic cues.
-However, their analysis focuses exclusively on Western-based LLMs and English prompts.
+However, their analysis focuses exclusively on English-centric LLMs and English prompts.

-In contrast, research on Chinese LLMs has largely concentrated on stereotypes and harmful content, with little attention to identity framing \cite{li-etal-2023-cleva,liu2025comparing,liu2025evaluating,jiang2025exploring}.
+In contrast, research on Chinese LLMs has largely concentrated on stereotypes, harmful content, and broader bias-related issues, with comparatively less attention to identity framing as a relational mechanism \cite{li-etal-2023-cleva,liu2025comparing,liu2025evaluating,jiang2025exploring}.
 For instance, \citet{liu2025comparing} compare Baidu with Qwen and ERNIE, showing that these models exhibit strong biases and generate hateful content toward certain social groups.
 Extending this line of work, \citet{liu2025evaluating} adopt persona-based prompting and demonstrate that hateful content becomes more prevalent under assigned personas.
-At the same time, corpus-level analyses \citep{xu2025survey,chen2023chinesewebtext,https://doi.org/10.48550/arxiv.2301.00395,ganguli2022red} reveal that many of these biases are already embedded in large-scale training data \citep{costa-jussa-etal-2023-multilingual}.
+At the same time, corpus-level analyses \citep{xu2025survey,chen2023chinesewebtext,https://doi.org/10.48550/arxiv.2301.00395,ganguli2022red} reveal that many of these biases are already embedded in large-scale training data \citep{costa-jussa-etal-2023-multilingual,omrani-etal-2023-social-group-agnostic}.

-Building on this literature, we extend framing-based evaluations to Chinese LLMs in two directions.
-We (i) exploit the linguistic distinction between masculine(\begin{CJK*}{UTF8}{gbsn}``他们''\end{CJK*}) and feminine (\begin{CJK*}{UTF8}{gbsn}``她们''\end{CJK*}) pronouns to examine gendered asymmetries. and (ii) we incorporate Chinese social groups into prompt design.
-Lastly, we complement controlled experiments with naturalistic dialogue analysis from the WildChat corpus \citep{zhao2024wildchat}.
+Building on this literature and related theory-driven approaches to bias analysis, we extend framing-based evaluations to Chinese LLMs in four respects.
+First, we exploit the linguistic distinction between the default plural pronoun (\begin{CJK*}{UTF8}{gbsn}``他们''\end{CJK*}) and the explicitly feminine plural (\begin{CJK*}{UTF8}{gbsn}``她们''\end{CJK*}) to examine whether orthographic gender marking modulates bias expression.
+Second, we incorporate Chinese social groups into prompt design.
+Third, we extend sentiment analysis with a complementary toxicity analysis to capture differences in how models evaluate in-group versus out-group targets.
+Fourth, we complement controlled experiments with an exploratory analysis of naturalistic dialogue from the WildChat corpus \citep{zhao2024wildchat}.